dpfernandes/class05-final-project/README.md

 ###### Build an UI using the mockup below as a guideline for:

-      > A Search View which will also be the Home Page View - use storybook and build the components for the view.
+      > A Search View which will also be the Home Page View - use https://storybook.js.org/ and build the components for the view.

 ![MockupHomePageView](./images/MockupHomePageView.png)

-      > A Search by text Result View - use storybook and build the components for the view.
+      > A Search by text Result View - use https://storybook.js.org/ and build the components for the view.
       Note: Start date and end date pickers should be available if Event is selected.

 ![MockupJobSearchResultView](./images/MockupJobSearchResultView.png)

-      > A Result View with 2 different sub Views for Events, one with results on the Map and another with results on a calendar - use storybook and build the components for the view.
+      > A Result View with 2 different sub Views for Events, one with results on the Map and another with results on a calendar - use https://storybook.js.org/ and build the components for the view.

 ![MockupEventCalendarResultView](./images/MockupEventCalendarResultView.png)

 ![MockupEventMapResultView](./images/MockupEventMapResultView.png)

-      > A Result View with 2 different sub Views for Mentors Search Results, one with results on the Map and another with results on a calendar - use storybook and build the components for the view.
+      > A Result View with 2 different sub Views for Mentors Search Results, one with results on the Map and another with results on a calendar - use https://storybook.js.org/ and build the components for the view.

 ![MockupMentorsResultMapView](./images/MockupMentorsResultMapView.png)